NuGet/docs.microsoft.com-nuget/docs/guides/Create-UI-Controls.md

 ## Add custom icons to your controls

 To display a custom icon in the toolbox/assets pane, add an image to your project or the corresponding `design.dll` project with the name “Namespace.ControlName.extension” and set the build action to “Embedded Resource”.
+You must also ensure that the associated `AssemblyInfo.cs` specifies the ProvideMetadata attribute - `[assembly: ProvideMetadata(typeof(RegisterMetadata))]`.
+See this [sample](https://github.com/NuGet/Samples/blob/master/ExtensionSDKasNuGetPackage/NativePackage.Design/Properties/AssemblyInfo.cs#L20).

 Supported formats are `.png`, `.jpg`, `.jpeg`, `.gif`, and `.bmp`.
 The recommended image size is 64 pixels by 64 pixels.

 In the example below, the project contains an image file named “ManagedPackage.MyCustomControl.png”.